About Lucky Bamboo

 Temperature & Humidity

 Lucky Bamboo is a popular indoor plant known for its low maintenance and unique appearance.
 These plants are native to tropical regions and thrive in warm and humid environments.
 To keep your Lucky Bamboo healthy and happy, maintain a temperature range of between 60°F to 90°F (15°C - 32°C) and high humidity levels.
-To increase humidity for your plant, try misting it regularly or placing a tray of water near it.
+To increase humidity for your plant, placing it alongside other plants or using a pebble tray can be effective.
 You can also use a humidifier to create a more humid environment.
 Keep in mind that too much direct sunlight can dry out the plant, so make sure to place it in a spot with indirect or filtered light.
 Lucky Bamboo can also be placed in a bathroom or kitchen where there is naturally higher humidity.

 Are Lucky Bamboo Toxic for Pets & Kids?